Skip to content

 This property controls saturation.

-Levels is a tool in the ColourAdjust layer which can move and stretch the brightness levels of an image histogram.
+Levels is a tool in the ColourAdjust layer which can move and compress the brightness levels of an image histogram.
 It has the power to adjust brightness, contrast, and tonal range by specifying the location of complete black, complete white, and midtones in a histogram.
 Since every piece of content’s histogram is unique, there is no single way to adjust the levels for all your content.
 A proper understanding of how to adjust the levels of an image histogram will help you better represent tones in the final image.